FrancescoXX/free-Web3-resources/README.md

 - [Crypto Zombies](https://cryptozombies.io/) CryptoZombies is an interactive school that teaches you all things technical about blockchains.
 Learn to write smart contracts by making your own crypto-collectibles game.
 - [Alchemy University](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) Alchemy University is a 20-week bootcamp with interactive coding challenges, video lessons, projects and expert instructors to teach you to build smart contracts, master solidity and become a web3 developer.
 Includes Coding Basics [Apply for early access], Web3 dev bootcamp [Apply for early access] & [Road to Web3](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) [Available now!]
 - [BlockTrain](https://www.blocktrain.info/course) Long videos with all the information you need to get started in the world of web3 and blockchain for free.
+- [Moonbeam](https://academy.moonbeam.network/) This Academy has been designed for devs to learn how to build multi-chain applications on Moonbeam and Moonriver.
+- [Dev3](https://dev3.sh/) Dev3 enables frontend and mobile devs to build complex, production-ready web3 apps with ease.

 ## Ethereum Development IDEs